arvindthirumalai/CentralizedCollege/README.md

 course_id and student_id are the foreign keys and primary key is the combination of course_id and student_id.
 For each takes relationship, there is a grade associated with it.

+INSTRUCTIONS:

+Install MySQL from their website.
+Import this file into MySQL using command line client.